What is Confluence? The complete guide for beginners

 Confluence's versatility makes it perfect for collaborative projects, documents, and team spaces.
 Here are just a few examples:

-: Create and maintain a centralised repository of documents, manuals, policies, procedures, and best practices for easy access and reference.
-Learn more with our guide on how to create a Confluence knowledge base.
+- Knowledge bases and documentation: Create and maintain a centralised repository of documents, manuals, policies, procedures, and best practices for easy access and reference.
+Learn more with our guide on creating a Confluence knowledge base.

-Centralise company-wide announcements, policies, HR resources, and employee directories.
-Create a unified platform for employees to access essential information and resources.
+- Company intranet: Centralise company-wide announcements, policies, HR resources, and employee directories.
+Create a platform for employees to access essential information and resources.

 Example pages created with Content Formatting Macros for Confluence

-To see more examples of what you can create in Confluence, read our guide on Confluence templates.
+To see more examples of what you can create in Confluence, have a look through our Confluence templates.

 Is Confluence right for me?